Black-Photon/Metro-Test/README.md

 And it has absorb!
 ...And Sync!

-I'm running out of test messages?
+I'm running out of test messages?!